 Apart from NLCs, cubosomes, and ethosomes, nanoemulsions have also been found as promising formulations for the delivery of BCS class-II drugs via the topical route.
-Kanke et al. developed febuxostat-loaded nanoemulsions using Capmul MCM as oil phase, tween 80 and transcutol P as surfactant and co-surfactant respectively, with the help of an aqueous titration technique.
+Kanke et al developed febuxostat-loaded nanoemulsions using Capmul MCM as oil phase, tween 80 and transcutol P as surfactant and co-surfactant, respectively, with the help of an aqueous titration technique.
 The average globule size of the optimized formulation was found to be less than 55 nm with a PDI of 0.33 and a relative viscosity of 30.22 cps.
-Steady-state flux was found to be significantly enhanced in nanoemulsions formulation.
-The addition of more studies like preclinical would have given a good idea about the function of nanoemulsion in enhancing permeability.
+Steady-state flux was found to be significantly enhanced in nanoemulsion formulation.
+The addition of more studies like preclinical would have given a good idea about the function of nanoemulsion in enhancing permeability.92

-Self-nanoemulsifying drug delivery system (SNEDDS)
+Self-nanoemulsifying drug delivery system

-Alhakamy et al. developed a self-nanoemulsifying drug delivery system (SNEDDS) for the solubility enhancement of febuxostat and loaded SNEDDS in transdermal film for topical delivery.
-The group developed eight SNEDDS formulations with the use of lemon oil, tween-20, and polyethylene glycol-400 as surfactant and co-surfactant respectively.
+Alhakamy et al developed a SNEDDS for the solubility enhancement of febuxostat and loaded SNEDDS in a transdermal film for topical delivery.
+The group developed eight SNEDDS formulations with the use of lemon oil, tween-20, and polyethylene glycol-400 as surfactant and co-surfactant, respectively.
 The minimum globule size of SNEDDS was found to be 177 nm.
-The optimized formula demonstrated enhanced skin permeation which was confirmed by fluorescence analysis.
-When compared to plain febuxostat film, the preclinical findings revealed a substantial (p<0.05) change in pharmacokinetic characteristics and drug concentration in plasma.
+The optimized formula demonstrated enhanced skin permeation, which was confirmed by fluorescence analysis.
+When compared to plain febuxostat film, the preclinical findings revealed a substantial (P < 0.05) change in pharmacokinetic characteristics and drug concentration in plasma.93

-Clinical trials on Lipoidal Nanoformulations for Gout management
+Clinical trials on lipoidal nanoformulations for gout management

 Lipid-based carrier is explored as a novel carrier for anti-arthritic drugs, especially for anti-inflammatory and analgesic, due to prolonged release and improved therapeutic effect.
 Clinical implications are important parameters that can be used to confirm the translation of research to the community's needs.
 Several preclinical studies have been reported, however, only a few reaches clinical trials which is evident from the figure count of liposomal products in the market.
 This may be attributed to insufficient data to conclude outcomes, or the product is not cost-effective.
 Table 2 summarises the different clinical trials done by using liposomal formulation in arthritis treatment.
 Most of the clinical trials were done on liposomal bupivacaine for postoperative pain management and compared with several conventional methods for their effectiveness and equivalency as alternative methods.
-The outcome of all completed clinical trials indicates the superiority of liposomal formulation compared to conventional methods and drugs in pain management and inflammation control.
-Most clinical trials were done by interventional studies either open-label or single-level blinded, only a few interventions were double-blinded.
-Details of a few clinical trials have been summarized in Table 2.
+The outcome of all completed clinical trials indicates the superiority of liposomal formulation compared to conventional methods and drugs in pain management